Last modified: 2023-11-19 11:48

 Compatibility with apps that support the GUS Classic:

-IWSBOS or MegaEm is required for Sound Blaster or General MIDI emulation in DOS.
-General MIDI emulation might plausibly allow the use of arbitrary sound fonts loaded into the card's RAM if it's not hard-coded to something else, but just like with AWEUTIL, it's moot because the damn thing never works.
+The TSRs that are required for Sound Blaster or General MIDI emulation in DOS are essentially useless.
 IWSBOS 1.43 works poorly at best and not at all with protected-mode games.
 I have never gotten MegaEm 3.11 even to load; it always complains about the memory manager and quits immediately.
 Usually the complaint is "EMM incompatibility problem: Unable to expand servers Page Directory."
 I've tried all kinds of EMM386 and clones with no success; not even loading the Windows 95 versions of HIMEM and EMM386 under Windows 98 SE made any difference.
 I think it must need Windows 95 or DOS 6.22.

 The first time I tried it, the ALSA driver failed to initialize with the mysterious "Error!
 IRQ isn't defined."
 Using the source, I discovered that the driver expects the UltraSound IRQ to be one of 2, 3, 5, 7, 9, 11, 12, or 15.
 The problem was, the PnP driver had put the card on IRQ 10.
 Both 4 and 10 are supported by the hardware, albeit in a more roundabout way than the other IRQs.
 After some dinking in PnP BIOS the card got assigned a different IRQ and the problem went away; subsequent accidental patching of the GUS's firmware then made it impossible for it to reoccur, as IRQ 10 was removed from the list of acceptable PnP IRQs.